General Dynamics F-16 Fighting Falcon operators: Israel

 The Israeli Air Force (IAF) is the second largest user of the F-16 Fighting Falcon, second only to the U.S. Air Force and its reserve components.
 The IAF achieved the type's first air-to-air victories when its F-16s shot down two aircraft, a Mil Mi-8 helicopter and a Mikoyan-Gurevich MiG-21 fighter plane, both Syrian, in April and July 1981 respectively.

-The IAF took delivery of its first F-16s earlier than expected after the cancellation of the sale of F-16s to the Iranian Air Force.
+The IAF took delivery of its first F-16s earlier than expected after the cancellation of the sale of F-16s to the Imperial Iranian Air Force.
 The IAF had announced plans to buy 75 F-16s as early as 1978, and deliveries were carried out under American Foreign Military Sales program Peace Marble I. These F-16A/Bs received the Hebrew nickname "Netz" (Hawk).
 Peace Marble II witnessed the delivery of a further 75 block 30 F-16C/Ds to the IAF.
 Israel's F-16 fleet was further expanded by Peace Marble III, which brought 30 block 40 F-16Cs and 30 two-seat F-16Ds to the IAF between 1991 and 1993.
 These newer models were nicknamed "Barak" ("lightning").
 In part to reward Israel for its restraint during the Gulf War, a shipment of 50 US-surplus F-16As and F-16Bs were delivered in 1994.

 In a deal worth $4.5 billion, Israel also ordered 102 additional block 52+ F-16Ds, designated F-16I and nicknamed "Sufa" (Storm).
 Deliveries of these took place between 2004 and 2009.

 In July 2013, Israel began a program called Teuza (boldness) for the purpose of turning some military bases into sales lots for obsolete IDF equipment.
 Older F-16 models would be sold off, or sold for scrap if there were no buyers.
 Main buyers were expected from Latin American, Asian, and African countries.
 Later that month, Major General Amir Eshel ordered the immediate shutdown of two squadrons of F-16A/B fighters, without any earlier notice to the squadrons' air and ground crews.
 The shutdown was caused by cuts in defence budget; additionally, it was claimed that one F-16I could replace several F-16s of older models.
 The aging F-16A/Bs were planned to be decommissioned in 2017 with the arrival of the F-35 Lightning II.
 However, the decision was made to advance the retirement of these aging platforms.
 One F-16A/B squadron continued to serve as an advanced jet trainer unit until the deliveries of Alenia Aermacchi M-346 Masters began in 2014.
 The final F-16A/Bs were retired on 26 December 2016.